Sotho concords: Concord types

 The adjectival concords are used with adjectival stems.

 In form they appear to be the relative concords followed by the class prefix.
 Class 1(a) has an irregular concord [emʊ] e mo- (but it appears as [ɑmʊ] in non-standard speech).
-The di[N]- classes have irregular concords tse [N]- instead of the expected *tse di[N]-, though this is their form are in Setswana.
-The nasalization does not affect adjectives beginning with /ɬ/.
-The nasalization caused by the class 8 adjectival concord is probably due to false analogy with the class 10 forms (in isiXhosa, for example, the class 8 concord does not cause nasalization).
+The di[N]- classes have an irregular concord tse [N]- instead of the expected *tse di[N]-, though this is their form in Setswana.
+The nasal permutation does not affect adjectives beginning with /ɬ/.
+The nasal permutation caused by the class 8 adjectival concord is probably due to false analogy with the class 10 forms (in isiXhosa, for example, the class 8 concord does not cause nasal permutation).

-Being formed from the relative concord followed by the class prefix, they therefore have tonal pattern [ ¯ _ ].
+Being formed from the relative concord followed by the class prefix, they therefore have the tonal pattern [ ¯ _ ].

 The first and second persons use the class 1(a) and 2(a) adjectival concords.